Useful Tips for Employers When Interviewing Candidates

 Interviewing candidates does not need to be complicated.
 You are meeting to evaluate experience, assess behaviour desired by the organisation, and add a member that can contribute.

 - Prepare for the interview.
-This means reading the CV, and preparing questions in advance to evaluate experience and desired behaviour.
+This means reading the resume and preparing questions in advance to evaluate the experience and desired behaviour.
 Review the job description and develop questions based on the competencies you identify.
 Although questions for clarification can be asked, standardisation of the questions is important so that you can evaluate all candidates fairly.

 - Build rapport.
 Why is it important to make the candidate comfortable in the interview?
 Because you want them to open up and tell you what they know.
 If they are nervous, uncomfortable, and do not trust you, then you are not going to get the true essence of the candidate you are trying to evaluate.
 Everyone needs to reach a certain comfort level and your job is to ensure that it is reached before you start the interview.

 - Tell them about your company and job first.
 Ask them what they know about the company and the role, then add any missing information to ensure clarity and full understanding.
 Then, start your questions.

 - Start easy and build up.
 Ask them to take a minute and introduce themselves.
 Body language is important, ensure that you are listening and acknowledge what is being said.
 Be sure to cover all your questions in the allotted time, and respect the time and set agenda.